-Prediction P1 relies on a comparison of the effects above and below a cutoff share.
-In Appendix Section A1, we show how to derive and successfully test a prediction for different parts - different quartiles - of the distribution.
-The discussion there also shows why we cannot state P1 as a linear interaction between the initial share and the change in benefits.
-Essentially, when the initial share of minority kids is in the left part of the distribution, an upward shift in ε^ has an ambiguous local effect due to countervailing effects of a higher density and a lower social multiplier.
+Comparing initial cutpoints in different quartiles Prediction P1 relies on a comparison of the effects above and below a cutoff share.
+Our discussion about the combined effect of a decreasing social multiplier and the density of a single-peaked distribution indicates that we cannot state P1 as a linear interaction between the initial share and the change in benefits.
+Essentially, when the initial share of minority kids is in the left part of the distribution, an upward shift in ε^ has an ambiguous local effect due to countervailing effects of a higher density and a lower social multiplier, whereas the effect gets unambiguous for initial shares at the other side of the median.